-Local civic leaders, including members of the St. Petersburg Junior Chamber of Commerce, began exploring ways to expand science education opportunities for young people.
+Local civic leaders began exploring ways to expand science education opportunities for young people.
 Science demonstrations, school programs, and community organizations were already introducing students to astronomy, physics, and other subjects during the early years of the Space Race.
 The idea of a dedicated science center grew out of those efforts.
 With support from educators, business leaders, and civic groups, plans moved forward for a permanent facility where these activities could be expanded.
 When the St. Petersburg Science Center opened in 1966, it provided a home for programs that had already begun taking shape across the community and reflected a national moment when science education had become a priority.

 Its location on the west side of the city also placed it near an emerging corridor of technology and defense work.
 During the Cold War years, companies involved in electronics and communications began establishing facilities in west St. Petersburg.
 One of the earliest was Electronic Communications Inc. (ECI), which had operations in the Azalea area by the late 1950s.
 The company worked in communications and electronic systems during a period when advanced technology was increasingly important to both aerospace and national defense.